indeedhat/db-vue/README.md

 - [ ] intelisense on query input
     - need to look into if ace provides a way to do this

+## Known issues
+- [ ] there is no feedback when running a query that does not have results (such as create table)
+- [ ] table context menu does not close when clicking off it